SmartBern/API-doc-for-car-dealership-web-app/README.md

 Phone Store is a web application that enables users to perform CRUD (Create, Retrieve, Update, Delete) operations on a phone (or product) store.

-So this API documentation details the several endpoints (GET, POST, UPDATE, DELETE) that make CRUD operations on the store possible.
+So this API documentation details the several endpoints (GET, POST, UPDATE, DELETE) that facilitate CRUD operations on the store.

 This API documentation is OpenAPI-compliant and fully testable in Swagger UI.